KeelanAnderson/PP1-Pitstop-Academy/README.md

 #### Our Courses Section

-this section shows the user a breif description of the courses we provide and each course section has two calls to action to either find out more information about the courses or apply to either one of the courses.
+this section shows the user a breif description of the courses we provide and each course section has a call to action for each course either to find out more information about the courses or apply to either one of the courses.

 it has been made responsive for all devices where the image beside the course will disappear on smaller screen sizes.

+the user will see the benefits of the courses.
+This should encourage the user to consider apply to the course that appeals to them.

 #### contact section